Our client, Cathy, came to us after a serious trucking accident that turned her life upside down.

 Recovery would be slow and difficult.
 Her injuries were so severe that she needed to take four months off work.
 In addition to her initial injuries, having to compensate for the lack of movement in her neck caused shoulder problems.
 Muscles in her back were also damaged by the extended period of time she had to spend wearing the brace.
 When the halo brace was removed, it left scars on her forehead where the pins had secured the metal ring to her body.

 Cathy realized quickly that she needed someone on her side who understood how the insurance system worked.
-She and her husband contacted Davis Law Group.
+She and her husband contacted the experienced team of attorneys at Davis Law Group.
 Our firm represented both of them in their fight for justice.
 Insurance adjusters initially offered only $400,000 to pay for Cathy’s medical bills and compensate her for her injuries.
 With the help of Davis Law Group, that offer was increased by more than $300,000.